1. Remove the protective caps from the optical cable:

 9. (Skip this step if using a newer controller with the built in 3.5mm port) On the Stereo Headset Adapter, press and hold the chat volume icon (has a picture of a person) until you hear a beep in the headphones.
 Now press and hold the volume up button (has a + symbol) until you hear a beep in the headphones.

-10. (Skip this step if using a Stereo Headset Adapter) Press the Xbox Guide button and scroll down to the gear icon for Settings.
+10. (Skip this step if using a Stereo Headset Adapter) Press the Xbox Guide button and scroll right to the gear icon for Settings, then scroll down to select Audio.
 You will see several sliders.
 If you don't see the sliders, make sure that the chat cable is connected correctly.

 a.
 Make sure that Headset mic is set to ON.